 How Long Do Electric Bikes Last?

 A decent e-bike can be a buddy for many years with careful maintenance.
 E-bikes survive about 10 years on average.
-Depending on the type of bike you have and how you use it, that figure may be greater or lower.
+Depending on your bike type and how you use it, that figure may be greater or lower.
 Your e-bike can survive for well over a decade if you take good care of it.

 Can I Ride My Electric Bike In The Rain?

-Similar to push bikes, electric bikes are water-resistant, so as long as you can see and ride safely in the rain, you’re good to go.
-Our e-bike batteries are housed in a premium, water-resistant casings.
-In the event that the weather changes unexpectedly, you do not need to glad wrap your battery.
+Like push bikes, electric bikes are water-resistant, so you’re good to go as long as you can see and ride safely in the rain.
+Our e-bike batteries are housed in premium, water-resistant casings.
+If the weather changes unexpectedly, you do not need to glad wrap your battery.

 Purchasing an electric bike and joining the millions of other riders can be a terrific way to improve your mobility while also reducing your impact on the environment and having fun while traveling.
 They are a fantastic form of transportation because they are adaptable, quick, and often more comfortable than a normal bike.

 Electric bikes will undoubtedly become more prevalent on the streets of our cities.
-They can be closely compared to standard cycles, especially when comparing lower-speed pedelecs, despite the fact that they do have some risks and dangers (Class 1 ebikes).
+They can be closely compared to standard cycles, especially when comparing lower-speed pedelecs, despite having some risks and dangers (Class 1 e-bikes).
 The safety of both you and everyone else on the road is greatly increased by riding carefully and attentively.